saltstack/salt/doc/topics/roadmap/index.rst

 Separate out the File Server
 ----------------------------

-Te built in file server should be less built in.
+The built in file server should be less built in.
 We will make a standalone file server from the existing built in one that is more powerful and can be used with and without encryption and authentication.
 The updated file server should also be faster, so that large files can be downloaded more quickly.